Module overview

 Applied composition portfolios (film music, video games music) are likely to consist of a showreel of clips that have been scored/re-scored; a songwriting portfolio is likely to consist of an album; and a concert-music portfolio is likely to consist of a collection of pieces with recordings where possible.

-The Portfolio and commentary are marked as a whole and the commentary bears no individual weight.
+The Portfolio and commentary are marked as an integrated whole; the commentary bears no individual weight.

 Summative